 We pay our respect to tribal elders both past and present as well as to all indigenous people today.
 This land holds their cultural DNA and we are honored and grateful to be here on their traditional lands.
 We give thanks to the legacy of the original people and their descendants and pledge to honor their stewardship and values.

-Chancellor - Community Colleges of Spokane Christine Johnson, Ph.D.
+Chancellor - Spokane Colleges Kevin Brockbank, Ed.D.